notnotnescap/mntm-asset-packer/README.md

 `mntm-asset-packer help`
 : Displays a detailed help message with all available commands.

+`mntm-asset-packer --version`
+: Displays the version of the asset packer.

 `mntm-asset-packer create <Asset Pack Name>`
 : Creates a directory with the correct file structure to start a new asset pack.